Partially Lazy Gradient Descent for Smoothed Online Learning: SWITCHING COST

 When the projection is inactive, the inequalities $(a)$ in both \textsc{GD} and \textsc{LazyGD} become equalities.
 In this case, and assuming $\|\vec g_t\| = G$ for all $t$, both greedy and lazy variants incur identical per-round movement of $G/\sigma$.

 The distinction emerges only when the projection is \emph{active}, the two updates behave differently.
 For the lazy variant, the term

 is often small, or even zero, because the state is represented indirectly through the aggregate $\vec g_{1:t}$.
 As a result, many consecutive gradient-sum pairs $(\vec g_{1:t-1}, \vec g_{1:t})$ can map to nearly identical primal points, a phenomenon previously noted by \citet[Sec.~6]{mcmahan-survey17}.
-In this work, we formalize this observation through our \emph{laziness propositions}, showing that such contractions naturally arise from the geometry of accumulated gradients.
+In this work, we formalize this observation through our \emph{laziness propositions}: the projection operator of the two expressions (which differ only in a single gradient) can be shown to be multiple-to-one mapping (Prop. \ref{prop:staleness}), or strict contraction (Prop. \ref{prop:stability}).
 Moreover, in \textsc{$k$-lazyGD}, we partially recover this stabilizing effect by introducing controlled pruning: the switching term now takes the form:

 This design ensures that while movements remain bounded by the same $G/\sigma$ worst-case limit, the effective switching cost is often smaller in practice, reflecting the same suppression that characterizes fully lazy methods.